 Bachelet has emphasized the equal importance and interdependence of the three UN pillars, noting that a return to “the basics” requires strengthening all three and that UN reform should not “hollow out” human rights and development mandates.
 She has defended the universality and indivisibility of rights and called for adequate financial and political support across pillars, noting limited resources for human rights and arguing to preserve its share.

-On applying human rights principles in staffing, Bachelet has highlighted gender parity, geographic balance, and inclusion of underrepresented states, alongside Charter requirements and competence, as key criteria for senior appointments, framing representation as essential to institutional credibility.
+On applying human rights principles in staffing, Bachelet has highlighted gender parity, geographic balance and inclusion of underrepresented states, alongside Charter requirements and competence, as key criteria for senior appointments, framing representation as essential to institutional credibility.

 -